Abdelmagidawad/To-Do--List/README.md

-# To-Do-ListApp
+# ToDo ListApp

-A To-Do List application that allows you to manage tasks, add timestamps, mark tasks as done, edit tasks, and delete tasks.
+A ToDo List application that allows you to manage tasks, add timestamps, mark tasks as done, edit tasks, and delete tasks.
 It also offers a dark and light mode for a personalized user experience.

 ## Features